Easy 15-minute Udon Noodles

 Variations

-Spicy Garlic Udon Noodles: Add minced garlic and chilli flakes to a pan with sesame oil.
+Spicy Garlic Noodles: Add minced garlic and chilli flakes to a pan with sesame oil.
 Stir-fry for a minute until fragrant.
 Add cooked udon noodles and toss with soy sauce and a splash of rice vinegar.
 Garnish with sliced green onions and sesame seeds.

-Teriyaki Chicken Udon Noodles: Cook diced chicken breast in a pan until browned and cooked through.
+Teriyaki Chicken Noodles: Cook diced chicken breast in a pan until browned and cooked through.
 Add teriyaki sauce and cooked udon noodles to the pan.
 Stir until everything is coated in the sauce.
 Serve with steamed broccoli and sesame seeds on top.

-Sesame Ginger Beef Udon Noodles: Marinate thinly sliced beef in a mixture of soy sauce, sesame oil, grated ginger, and garlic.
+Sesame Ginger Beef Noodles: Marinate thinly sliced beef in a mixture of soy sauce, sesame oil, grated ginger, and garlic.
 Cook the beef in a hot pan until browned.
 Add cooked udon noodles, sliced bell peppers, and a drizzle of hoisin sauce.
 Toss everything together until heated through and serve with a sprinkle of sesame seeds.

-Vegetarian Stir-Fry Udon Noodles: Heat sesame oil in a pan and add sliced mushrooms, bell peppers, and snap peas.
+Vegetarian Stir-Fry Noodles: Heat sesame oil in a pan and add sliced mushrooms, bell peppers, and snap peas.
 Stir-fry until the vegetables are tender.
 Add cooked udon noodles and a splash of soy sauce.
 Mix well and garnish with sliced green onions and chopped cilantro.

-Shrimp and Broccoli Udon Noodles: Cook shrimp in a pan with minced garlic and ginger until pink and cooked through.
+Shrimp and Broccoli Noodles: Cook shrimp in a pan with minced garlic and ginger until pink and cooked through.
 Add steamed broccoli florets and cooked udon noodles to the pan.
 Drizzle with a mixture of soy sauce, honey, and sriracha.
 Stir well until heated through and serve with a squeeze of lime juice.

-Tofu and Peanut Udon Noodles: Toss cubed tofu in a mixture of soy sauce and sesame oil.
+Tofu and Peanut Noodles: Toss cubed tofu in a mixture of soy sauce and sesame oil.
 Bake in the oven until crispy.
-Add cooked udon noodles to a pan with creamy peanut sauce (peanut butter, soy sauce, rice vinegar, and a touch of honey).
+Add cooked noodles to a pan with creamy peanut sauce (peanut butter, soy sauce, rice vinegar, and a touch of honey).
 Stir in the baked tofu and garnish with chopped peanuts and cilantro.

 How to make this recipe